-Many at times, we may confuse bounce rate with exit rate.
+Many times, we may confuse bounce rate with exit rate.

 In reality, both metrics are not the same.

-Exit rate measures the number of times users exit your website via a particular page.
-For exit rate to count, a user must have visited at least two pages on a website.
+Exit rate measures the number of times users exits your website via a particular page.
+For the exit rate to count, a user must have visited at least two pages on a website.

-On the other hand, Bounce rate only counts when a user did not visit any other page then exits.
+On the other hand, Bounce rate only counts when a user does not visit any other page and then exits.

 The major difference between bounce rate and exit rate is the number of sessions carried out by a web visitor.

 Read More: How Many Words Should Your Blog Post Have?

 Bounce rate is an important metric, and you should try to reduce it as much as possible.

 Remember these five effective ways to improve your bounce rate: